List of Sakamoto Days characters: Kamihate

 Kamihate (上終) is a member of the Order, who is recognized as the greatest sniper in JAA history.
 Extremely unsociable and preferring not to interact with associates face-to-face, Kamihate is a shut-in, whose face not even the other Order members have seen.
 When forced to collaborate, Kamihate goes so far as to have a fellow Order member carry a hiragana chart on a paper so that, if the sniper wishes to say something, he can simply shoot at the corresponding characters from afar to formulate messages.

 Oki

 Oki (沖) is the current head of the Order, known for his strict adherence to its rules.
 He was abroad on an unspecified assignment until Uzuki's assault on the JAA museum prompted his return to Japan.
 His weapon of choice is an ornately decorated naginata.

 Torres

 Torres (トーレス, Tōresu) is a Hispanic middle-aged assassin with great durability and an extreme gambling addiction, who gets recruited by Oki to fill in the empty spots of the Order.
 His weapons of choice is a pair of sandblasters.

 Tanabata

 Tanabata (七夕) is a teenage assassin who turns his kills into songs to amuse himself, while playing the guitar, who gets recruited by Oki to fill in the empty spots of the Order.
+His weapon of choice is a guitar, which can turn into a rifle.